Zetaphor/ovrt-helper/README.md

 Argument | Type | Description | Optional
 -------- | ---- | ----------- | --------
-monitorId | Number | Which display to capture callback | Function | A function definition to callback once the window is created | True data | Any | This value will be passed as a second parameter to the callback after the window uid | True
+monitorId | Number | Which physical display to capture callback | Function | A function definition to callback once the window is created | True data | Any | This value will be passed as a second parameter to the callback after the window uid | True